 When we think about hibernation, we tend to think about animals like bears, bats, groundhogs, and maybe even certain species of insects.
-But, when it comes to reptiles, especially leopard geckos, hibernation might not be a thing that we would expect for them to go through.
+When it comes to reptiles, especially leopard geckos, hibernation might not be a thing that we would expect for them to go through.
 Because this is such an interesting question, though, I just had to answer it for those who are wondering.
+So then, do leopard geckos hibernate?

 Brumation is something that would happen naturally in the wild as the temperatures dropped during the colder months of the year.
 And because of these temperature drops, the leopard geckos digestive tract would slow down, food would become scarce, and they would have to stop moving as much to conserve energy as well.
 That said, though, let’s take a deeper look at what brumation is like for leopard geckos who aren’t in the wild.